Leaders of Black Lives Matter movement call Portland protests inspirational

-PORTLAND, Ore. — Leaders from the Black Lives Matter movement praised Portland activists for their nightly protests at a news conference in Portland on Monday.
+PORTLAND, Ore. — Leaders from the Black Lives Matter movement praised Portland activists for their nightly protests at a news conference on Monday.

-Demetria Hester, a Black activist who had an altercation with self-described white nationalist Jeremy Christian on a MAX train the night before the fatal stabbings in 2017, also spoke.
+Demetria Hester, a Black activist who was the target of a hate crime committed by self-described white nationalist Jeremy Christian on a MAX train the night before the fatal stabbings in 2017, also spoke.
 She was released from jail Monday after being arrested while protesting Sunday night.
+The Multnomah County District Attorney's Office confirmed they won't pursue charges against Hester.

 "We are united, we are together, and we stand together as one," Hester said.
 "We need to heal and the only way as a community, as a new America, is to unite together, get reparations and live comfortably."